reactjs/fa.react.dev/content/docs/context.md

 > Note:
 >
 > You can only subscribe to a single context using this API.
-If you need to read more than one see [Consuming Multiple Contexts](#consuming-multiple-contexts).
+If you need to read more than one see [مصرف چندین Context](#consuming-multiple-contexts).
 >
 > If you are using the experimental [public class fields syntax](https://babeljs.io/docs/plugins/transform-class-properties/), you can use a **static** class field to initialize your `contextType`.